 1.5.
-"Incompatible With Secondary Licenses"
+"Incompatible With Secondary Licenses" means

-means

-- (a) that the initial Contributor has attached the notice described in Exhibit B to the Covered Software; or - (b) that the Covered Software was made available under the terms of version 1.1 or earlier of the License, but not also under the terms of a Secondary License. - 1.6.
+(a) that the initial Contributor has attached the notice described in Exhibit B to the Covered Software; or means any form of the work other than Source Code Form.

+(b) that the Covered Software was made available under the terms of version 1.1 or earlier of the License, but not also under the terms of a Secondary License.

+1.6.
 "Executable Form"